kyma-project/kyma/resources/eventing/README.md

 ## Controller

-This component manages the internal infrastructure in order to receive an event for all subscriptions handled by SAP BEB.
+This component manages the internal infrastructure in order to receive an event for all subscriptions handled by Business Event Bus (BEB).

 ## NATS Server